-The ~~last district study conducted by the District was the~~ Chemical Mass Balance Study of Composition of Particulate Matter, ~~in conducted in~~ 1992. ~~That study did find found~~ that diesel emissions constituted a ~~fairly~~ large component of PM-10.
+The Chemical Mass Balance Study of Composition of Particulate Matter conducted in 1992 found that diesel emissions constituted a large component of PM-10.
 Diesel emissions have been declared a toxic emission by the State, and the State Air Resources Board is instituting a diesel engine replacement/retrofitting program.
 California adopted new regulations that will phase out diesel trucks by 2036.